ayu2046/Employee-Management-System/README.md

 **Functionalities :**

-  -View Employees: Display a list of all employees with key details.
+  -_View Employees_: Display a list of all employees with key details.

-  -Add Employee: Add new employees with information such as name, role, and contact details.
+  -_Add Employee_: Add new employees with information such as name, role, and contact details.

-  -Edit Employee: Modify details of existing employees.
+  -_Edit Employee_: Modify details of existing employees.

-  -Delete Employee: Remove employees from the list.
+  -_Delete Employee_: Remove employees from the list.

-  -View Task: Display a list of all Tasks with key details.
+  -_View Task_: Display a list of all Tasks with key details.

-  -Add Task: Add new Tasks with information such as name, work, and Key responsibilit.
+  -_Add Task_: Add new Tasks with information such as name, work, and Key responsibilit.

-  -Edit TAsk: Modify details of existing Tasks.
+  -_Edit Task_: Modify details of existing Tasks.

-  -Delete Task: Remove Tasks from the list.
+  -_Delete Task_: Remove Tasks from the list.

 **Technologies Used :**